chmouel/scratchmyback/README.md

 # scratchmyback

-Exploration testing for Pipelines as Code
+Exploration testing for Pipelines as Code.

 ## buzz